TatiGarrido/Doge-Dog-Day-Care/README.md

    4. As a potencial customer, I want to understand what services they company offer.
    5. As a potencial customer, I expect them to get in touch with me as soon as I send a message throught the website.

+ ## Credits
+ *Media
+ 1. The photos used on the website are from this open source site: https://unsplash.com/